austinvugitrepo/db_class-hospital-database/README.md

-# db_class-hospital-database
+# db_class-university-database
-hospital database composed of sql files
+university database composed of sql files

 Prerequisites:
 To run this database please have MySQL or any similar database server installed along with their clients